Bhupendra Chaudhary appointed UP BJP chief | Politics

 He replaces Swatantra Dev Singh, who has been made a minister in the Yogi Adityanath government.

+''Hearty congratulations and best wishes to senior and popular politician Shri Bhupendra Singh Chaudhary ji on becoming the president of @BJP4UP,''Adityanath said in a Hindi tweet.

+''Undoubtedly, under your energetic leadership, the BJP will set new benchmarks of success in the state with the spirit of 'sabka saath, sabka vikas, sabka vishwas, sabka prayas','' Adityanath said.

-After his appointment, Chaudhary in Lucknow said he will take everyone along.
+After being named the state BJP chief, Chaudhary said said he will take everyone along.

 In initial days, he joined the Vishwa Hindu Parishad (VHP) and became a member of the BJP in 1991.
 He held various posts, including that of the party treasurer and district president of the Moradabad district unit.